 The Petplan Charitable Trust (PPCT) has joined together with World Horse Welfare and the National Equine Welfare Council (NEWC) to create a Covid-19 Equine Rescues Emergency Fund.
 The maximum grant will be £5,000 with the expectation that the average grant will be around £2,500.
 The final round is until 15 January 2021.

 Arts Council National Lottery project grants

-The Arts Council has reopened its National Lottery Project Grants which will focus on supporting independent organisations, creative practitioners and freelancers.
+The Arts Council has reopened its National Lottery Project Grants until April 2021.
+These focus on supporting independent organisations, creative practitioners and freelancers.

 Funding is available to help support authors impacted financially by the Coronavirus crisis.
 Applications are open to all professional authors who are resident in the UK or British subjects – including all types of writers, illustrators, literary translators, scriptwriters, poets, journalists and others – for whom author-related activities make up a substantial amount of their annual income.
 Grants are likely to be up to £2,000 and designed to meet urgent need with the possibility of review as the situation continues.

 If you have been affected by the Coronavirus pandemic and have worked in the photographic industry (including photographic laboratories) then the Benevolent Society of the BIPP (BenSoc) may be able to help.